content-left-bg.png

 The qualified adult supervisor of the activity, in consultation with the principal, determines the requirements for facilities and equipment appropriate to the local context.

-Adult supervisors must walk and cycle the course to check the level of difficulty including gradients, altitude gain and any other hazards, prior to students cycling it to ascertain suitability.
-Surface suitability, hazards, rate of traffic flow and use of roads, tracks, paths suitable to age, maturity and skill level of participants.
+Adult supervisors must walk and cycle the course to check the level of difficulty including gradients, altitude gain and any other hazards, prior to students cycling it to ascertain suitability including surface suitability, hazards, rate of traffic flow and use of roads, tracks, paths suitable to age, maturity and skill level of participants.

 Bicycles and tyres appropriate for the activity and terrain that have been maintained, inspected and serviced regularly by an appropriately competent person must be used ensuring: